Are You Feeding Your Horse Enough Vitamin E?

 Over-the-counter natural vitamin E supplements or capsules intended for human consumption may say “natural source” or “organic” vitamin E, but a review of the ingredient statement will show the non-esterified d-alpha-tocopherol.
 This can be confusing but it is worthwhile familiarizing yourself with the terminology so you can be sure of what you are buying for yourself or your horse.
 Sources of vitamin E intended for human consumption work well for horses and can sometimes be more economical.

 The most metabolically available source of vitamin E for horses is one where vitamin E is processed to make it water soluble.
-There are a couple of sources of processed vitamin E available in the United States (Nano-E by Kentucky Equine Research and Elevate WS by Kentucky Performance Products), but unfortunately at this time there are no sources available in Canada.
-Canadian horse owners wanting to source water-soluble vitamin E would need to order the product online and have it shipped to Canada or a pickup point in the US.
+There are a couple of sources of processed vitamin E, including Nano-E by Kentucky Equine Research and Elevate WS by Kentucky Performance Products, which are distributed within Canada and the US.
+Check with your favourite tack and supply store to see if they supply these products.

 Fresh spring pasture is one of the most abundant sources of vitamin E, but stored forages like hay or haylage lose their vitamin E activity quickly.
 Whole grains and some unsaturated fat sources are also good sources of the vitamin but again, the vitamin deteriorates rapidly during storage.